-An unexpected change in my life occured in 2022.
-I had been living quite contentedly without faith for round about twenty years and I had no plans to change that.
+An unexpected change in my life occurred in 2022, Walking became intertwined with pilgrimage.
+I had been living quite contentedly without faith for over twenty years and I had no plans to change that.
 I had also made walking the major theme for my retirement.
-While reading around the subject and dreaming of the walks I could do I came across those who were talking about pilgrimage.
-It seemed to be broadly defined as walking to a particular destination with an intention and the idea stayed in the back of my mind.
+While reading around the subject and dreaming of the walks I could do I came across those who were talking about pilgrimage and that idea stayed in the back of my mind.

 The next day I told John and the chaplain all about my pilgrimage and how I had told St Cuthbert all about him.
-As I left the chaplain gave me a piece of paper withese these words ..
+As I left the chaplain gave me a piece of paper with these these words ..

 bless our journeys on these roads